elotfian/Data2Business-Agent/README.md

 ## 📝 License

-This project was developed as a capstone project.
-Please check with the repository owner for licensing details.
+This code is released under the MIT License.